atfrank/RNAPosers/ssMD/README.md

-# ssMD Unbinding Profiles
+# RNAPosers-ssMD
-RNAPosers-ssMD: A method that use a ML regression to predict the ligand unbinding profile.
+RNAPosers-ssMD: A method that use a ML regression to predict ligand unbinding profiles.

 This folder contains a script that predicts ssMD unbinding profile directly from structure using features similar to those used in this work, Chhabra, Sahil, Jingru Xie, and Aaron T. Frank.
 "RNAPosers: Machine Learning Classifiers For RNA-Ligand Poses."
 J. Phys.
 Chem.
 B 2020, 124, 22, 4436–4445; Publication Date:May 19, 2020; https://doi.org/10.1021/acs.jpcb.0c02322.